Data-with-Thom/Customer-Complaint-Analytics/README.md

 * Finding: "Managing an Account" is the most reported issue, particularly within the Checking and Savings category.
 * Recommendation: Conduct a comprehensive audit of the digital account management interface.
 Implement more robust self-service features and "How-To" guides within the web portal to empower customers to resolve common tasks independently.
 * Stakeholders: Product Managers, Operations Team.
-* Expected Impact:Reduction in the total volume of account-related complaints and improved customer autonomy, leading to lower operational costs for manual support.
+* Expected Impact: Reduction in the total volume of account-related complaints and improved customer autonomy, leading to lower operational costs for manual support.

 ### Regional Resource Allocation